AlexanderKosik/kickstart_python/exercises/bonus/gol.md

 # Putting it all together

-We can now put every peace together.
+We can now put every piece together.
 Some functions may be reused with minor modifications from the previous examples.

 ```python
 import random